olivia-todd/hmpps-content-hub-design-history/app/posts/allowlisting/2021-09-16-Research-and-design-round-one.md

 ### Homepage simplification ###
 We simplified the current design of our homepage to make the journeys easier for participants.
 We changed some links in our Popular topics navigation menu to reflect what our users had identified with most in a previous card sort session.

-We also changed Popular topics to Quick links.
-Currently, the links in our Popular topics navigation menu are hardcoded into the front-end by our developers.
+We also changed **Popular topics** to **Quick links**.
+Currently, the links in our **Popular topics** navigation menu are hardcoded into the front-end by our developers.
 They do not automatically update based on popularity, so they are not always an accurate reflection of what is actually the most popular content.

-Before and after: simplifying the homepage for testing.
+*Before and after: simplifying the homepage for testing.*

-We designed fake category landing pages for Learning and skills, Courses, and Music to aid our tasks.
+We designed fake category landing pages for **Learning and skills**, **Courses**, and **Music** to aid our tasks.

 The main concept we wanted to explore was how to tell users they’d be leaving the Hub to access an external website.